David4988/David4988/README.md

-# 👋 Hello, I'm Jason!
+# 👋 Hello, I'm Jason David!

 Welcome to my GitHub profile!
-I'm a sophomore at Panimalar Engineering College and a passionate **web developer in the making**.
+I'm a sophomore at Panimalar Engineering College and a passionate **front-end developer in the making**.
 I'm always on the lookout for exciting projects and opportunities to broaden my tech stack and collaborate with others. 🚀

 ---